The New Day (professional wrestling): Continuing as a duo (2020–2024)

 Upon Kingston and Woods's Raw debut on the October 12 episode of Raw, WWE official Adam Pearce had them trade titles with Raw Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford), who had just been drafted to SmackDown, in order to keep both championships on their respective brands.
 This made Kingston and Woods three-time Raw Tag Team Champions, marking their first time holding the title without Big E. The New Day appeared one further time as a trio at Survivor Series on November 22 to promote their appearance in the video game Gears 5.
 At the event, the trio made their entrance dressed as their respective characters in the game.
 After the entrance and a brief in-ring promo, Big E departed backstage while Kingston and Woods faced SmackDown Tag Team Champions The Street Profits in a non-title brand supremacy match.
 New Day lost the match but showed mutual respect to The Street Profits.
 On December 20, at TLC, Kingston and Woods lost the Raw Tag Team Championship to The Hurt Business (Cedric Alexander and Shelton Benjamin).

-They regained the championship on the March 15, 2021 episode of Raw, tying Cesaro and Sheamus for the most reigns as a team at four, while individually, Kingston tied Seth Rollins for the most reigns at six.
-They were then scheduled to defend the titles against AJ Styles and Omos at WrestleMania 37, in which they lost, ending their reign at 26 days.
+They regained the championship on the March 15, 2021, episode of Raw, tying Cesaro and Sheamus for the most reigns as a team at four, while individually, Kingston tied Seth Rollins for the most reigns at six.
+They were then scheduled to defend the title against AJ Styles and Omos at WrestleMania 37, in which they lost, ending their reign at 26 days.
 On September 13, 2021, during Raw, Big E cashed in his Money in the Bank contract (which he had won in July) on WWE Champion Bobby Lashley, who had just retained his title against Randy Orton, to win the WWE Championship for the first time, resulting in Big E being transferred to Raw full time.
 As a part of the 2021 Draft, Big E was drafted to the Raw brand while Kingston and Woods were drafted to the SmackDown brand, thus splitting them again.
 Woods also won the King of the Ring tournament, his first individual accolade in WWE.
 With that victory, his ring name was briefly changed to King Woods.
 During that time, The New Day began to feud with The Bloodline (Roman Reigns and The Usos) for much of late 2021 and concluded the feud at Day 1 when they unsuccessfully challenged The Usos for the WWE SmackDown Tag Team Championship.